eigentaylor/eigentaylor.github.io/_posts/2026-07-20-better-choices-strategy.md

 The lesson?
 When it comes to manipulation, you may pick at most one of the following:

-1. The opportunity is detectable in advance
-2. The manipulation is affordable

-The primary dichotomy is as follows:

-- If a manipulation could be detected, then it generally requires more insincere voters than the coalition is likely to be able to coordinate.
+1. The opportunity is detectable in advance: If a manipulation could be detected, then it generally requires more insincere voters than the coalition is likely to be able to coordinate.
-- If a manipulation is cheap, that means the margins are close (too close to identify in advance with any confidence<d-cite key="ShiraniMehrpolling"></d-cite>).
+2. The manipulation is affordable: If a manipulation is cheap, that means the margins are close (too close to identify in advance with any confidence<d-cite key="ShiraniMehrpolling"></d-cite>).

 However, the likelihood of these opportunities occurring in practice is also of consideration.
 In the models where cycles are most likely (impartial culture, particularly when voters can have cyclic preferences themselves), the margins are almost always too small to detect.
 In the more realistic models, the states are obscenely rare, but highly visible (making them completely infeasible to exploit).